oranoran/blog/src/content/blog/back-up-slack-workspace.md

 First, you need to create a bucket in Google cloud storage.
 Be sure to use the `Archive` storage class for the bucket, and to select the region configuration you need.

-To autenticate inside the VM, first authenticate by following instruction, then run the final command to upload the date:
+To autenticate inside the VM, first authenticate, then run the final command to upload the date:

 ```bash
 gcloud auth login